zemendaniel/groupchat/README.md

 ## How does it work?
 - The app sends UDP broadcast messages and listens for UDP broadcast messages.
-- If you provide a password, the app encrypts the messages with AES.
+- If you provide a password, the app encrypts the messages with AES (GCM mode).
 All users in the room must have the same password.
+The password is salted and hashed with PBKDF2 and SHA-256 (200 000 iterations) before sending each message.
+Then an IV is injected into the message payload also before each message.
+Then the salt (16 bytes) + IV (12 bytes) + ciphertext + a tag (16 bytes) is broadcasted.
+The receivers can deconstruct the payload and decrypt the message.
+Messages send with the wrong password are automatically discarded.
 - The app uses the local network to communicate with other users.

 ## Installation